yugabyte/yugabyte-db/docs/content/preview/integrations/tools/superset.md

 ## Before you begin

 Your YugabyteDB cluster should be up and running.
-Refer to [YugabyteDB prerequisites](../#yugabytedb-prerequisites).
+Refer to [Quick-start](/preview/quick-start-yugabytedb-managed/) for more info.

 Load some data to explore and visualize.
-For a local installation, you can load the Northwind sample database using the `./bin/yugabyted demo connect` command from your shell, or follow the [instructions](../../sample-data/northwind/).
+For a local installation, you can load the Northwind sample database using the `./bin/yugabyted demo connect` command from your shell, or follow the [instructions](../../../sample-data/northwind/).

 ### Install Superset